 - Serve over rice or noodles.

-Other pressure cooker recipes you might enjoy from around the internet:
+Other pressure cooker recipes you might enjoy:

 - Alton Brown’s recipe for Pressure Cooker Chili